Skip to main content

 3. You Have No Follow-Up System

 You send a quote and then wait for the customer to call back.
 If they do not, the lead dies.
-Research from the Harvard Business Review found that businesses that respond to leads within five minutes are 100 times more likely to connect and 21 times more likely to qualify the lead compared to those that wait 30 minutes.
-Speed matters, and automation makes speed possible.
+Speed matters: businesses that respond to leads within minutes consistently beat the ones that wait hours or days.
+The only realistic way to hit those response times is automation, and that is what a CRM enables.

 4. You Are Using Sticky Notes, Spreadsheets, or Your Memory

-These tools work when you have five customers.
+These tools work when you have a handful of customers.
 They break when you have fifty.
 If your lead management system is a legal pad on the dashboard of your truck, you are guaranteed to lose business as you grow.

 5. You Do Not Know Your Numbers